William-Itotia/Medicine-Recommendation-system/README.md

 * K-Neighbors Classifier
 * Multinomial Naive Bayes
 * Logistic Regression

-The SVC model was used in this project
+The SVC model was used in this project.

+## Deployment
+Steamlit was used to deploy this application.You can access it here:https://medicine-recommendation-system-42luxseofvhqy7ad97zvsk.streamlit.app/

 ## Conclusion
 The recommendation system effectively predicts diseases based on symptoms and provides comprehensive information including precautions and medications.
 The next steps involve refining the user interface, integrating the system into healthcare platforms, and continually updating the model with new medical data.